 Window treatment options are expanding to include an increasing number of options, both in styles and materials.
+So varied has their style become that an Eavestrough Installation in Oakville professes that window treatment options play an important part in accentuating the aesthetics of a house.
 Homeowners can create an elegant styled room using thick custom drapery paired with translucent lace curtains or select from a variety of treatments including:

 - Cellular shades